Top-floor water leak floods lower levels of Shaw Center, including LSU art gallery

 BATON ROUGE - A water leak on the top level of the Shaw Center for the Arts caused the closure of Tsunami and the LSU Museum of Art.

-Museum director Daniel Stetson said a water leak from the floor above caused water come down from the ceilings, causing damage to the walls in four different galleries in the 15,000 square-foot space.
+Museum director Daniel Stetson said a water leak from the floor above caused water come down from the ceilings, causing damage to the ceilings, walls, cabinetry and floors in four different galleries in the 15,000 square-foot space.

 Two new exhibits, Blurring Boundaries: The Women of American Abstract Artists, 1936 – Present and Mario Moore: Responding to History, were set to open Thursday but will be pushed back.